landon9720/reddhead/README.md

 }
 ```

-(This user is a mod on /r/pics, so I assume he has a lively feed.)
+This user is a mod on */r/pics*, so I assume he or she has a lively feed.

+The callback block is executed for each `Thing` in the feed.
+The parameter is a `PartialFunction[Thing, Unit]`, allowing this abbreviated `match` syntax.

 ### monitor the front page for new posts